xquery-mode/oook-selector/README.md

 # Warning

-This is not even alpha but just some very early work and might change a lot.
+It is not even alpha but just some very early work and might change a lot.

 ## Installation